Must-Have Website Features for Every Small Business

 Nowadays users are constantly on their phone more than they are on a computer.
 Mobile search and websites make up close to 50% of all web traffic.
 Without a mobile-friendly, or a responsive website, iPhone or Android users will be forced to pinch with their thumb and index finger to read more.
 Search behaviors have changed, and so must your website’s design.
 If you are a local business, a mobile-friendly website offers visitors an ease of use they have come to expect.
 There are a few essential factors that mobile websites should portray to be successful:

 - Is the website easy to navigate through?

 - Does the website load in less than 5 seconds?

 - If you were a visitor, would you spend time on it or would you walk away?

 If you answered “NO” to any of these questions, then you’re overdue for a website redesign.
-In 2018, Google jumped on the mobile bandwagon and now rewards mobile-friendly websites with better search rankings!
+Google jumped on the mobile bandwagon and now rewards mobile-friendly websites with better search rankings!

 Does Your Website Contain Enough Copy?